disrupts/disrupts.github.io/source/_posts/2015-02-14-openbsd-great-base-system-to-test-and-play-midi.markdown

 Just one more thing, there's a [midish mailing list][mail_list].
 You might want to check out the [archive][mail_archive].

+*UPDATE 16/02*

+I hadn't played piano in 4 years, but it wasn't as bad as I expected.
+My fingers felt numb and unresponsive yet my muscle memory was surprisingly good.
+After a few minutes practising *Across the Stars* the cords were coming back!

+I also managed to bring back from the dead my old (over 12 years old) Yamaha keyboard.
+Nothing was wrong with it but around 6 years ago I bought a MIDI/USB interface to use it as a controller but never managed to get it working (it was on Windows XP back in the day).
+Yesterday I remembered the interface was laying around and after a few minutes, it was connected and <code>dmesg</code> showed OpenBSD had found it!
+After a little more [tweaking][midishrc], I playing with both keyboards!

+The only thing left I have to say is:   *Merci Alexandre*

 *Image comes from* [*OpenBSD 3.0*][OBSD3.0]